Patio Gardening and LandscapingHow to plant around a patio and outdoor living space

 Don't oversize plants.

 By far the most common mistake is using plants that crowd your limited patio space.
 Double check that every plant matures within the height and diameter provided.
 You should not have to prune or clip a plant to keep it in bounds.
-When you do there's not only additional maintenance, you sacrifice its natural beauty.
-Remember, after your designer moves on to another project, you'll remain tied to these decisions for many years to come.
-Get a list of small patio trees.
+When you do, there's not only additional maintenance, but you sacrifice its natural beauty.
+Remember, these plants may be there for years to come.

 Don't use sharp plants.